 Their website boasts of a 20,000 square foot room with “88 table games” however I don’t believe all of those are poker tables.
 Many other poker sites put Bestbet Jacksonville’s poker table count at 70, so we’ll go with that.
 Either way, it’s good sized.
 They also run a variety of fun high hand promotions daily.

 Games spread include the usual no-limit Texas Hold’em, along with a Pot Limit Omaha Hi-Lo games, both of which range from $1/$2 games, up to $5/$10.

-Daily tournaments start at just $50 buy-ins, and the Bestbet Jacksonville has regularly hosted a main event stop on the World Poker Tour.
+Tournaments run nearly every day of the week, with some starting at just a $60 buy-in.
+The Bestbet Jacksonville has regularly hosted a main event stop on the World Poker Tour.

-There’s no live racing here, however there is simulcast wagering on horses and greyhound racing, (and on Jai Alai too).
+There’s no live racing here, however there is simulcast wagering on horses, greyhounds, and on Jai Alai too.
 Should you get hungry, the BestBet Jacksonville has a Sushi Bar, and the Poker Room Deli.

 Bestbet Jacksonville opens at 10 AM on weekdays (closing at 4 AM), but is open 24 hours a day on weekends.